 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by LAFCO are described in Note 2 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2017.
-We noted no transactions entered into by LAFCO during the year for which there is a lack of authoritative guidance or consensus.
-All significant transactions have been recognized in the financial statements in the proper period.
+In accordance with the terms of our engagement letter, we advised management about the appropriateness of accounting policies and their application.
+The significant accounting policies used by the Commission are described in Note 2 to the financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during the year.
+We noted no transactions entered into by the Commission during the year for which there is a lack of authoritative guidance or consensus.
+There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-We evaluated the key factors and assumptions used to develop the accounting estimates in determining that they are reasonable in relation to the financial statements taken as a whole.
+We evaluated the key factors and assumptions used to develop the accounting estimates in determining that it is reasonable in relation to the financial statements taken as a whole.
+There were no sensitive estimates affecting the basic financial statements that came to our attention.